who are Advocates?

 A candidate's best friends and cheerleaders

 As an advocate, you do not need to register on OMS.
 The Candidate will be the one who will enter your name and email address in the database.
-If they do so, OMS will send a notification and you will receive a welcoming email from OMS directly.
+If they do so, OMS will send a notification and you will receive a welcome email from OMS directly.

-As an advocate, you are part of the Matching Team of the candidate.
-Other people will include a Matching Advisor and the parents in the case of blessed children.
+As an Advocate, you are part of the Matching Team of the Candidate.
+Other people will include a Matching Advisor and the parents in the case of Blessed Children.
 A candidate has only one matching advisor, usually, but can have several Advocates.
 Stay connected with each other on a regular basis to support, guide, and pray for your Candidate.

 What is the Difference between a Matching Advisor and an Advocate?